 Lanzhou Gansu, China Travel Guide

-Lanzhou boasts several iconic landmarks that showcase its historical importance and its connection to the Yellow River.
+Lanzhou boasts several iconic landmarks that showcase its the historical weight of and its connection to the Yellow River.
 These sites are visits for any traveler exploring the city.

 Plan your visits to optimize for good lighting and fewer crowds at these popular sites.